What is synovial sarcoma?

 How does synovial sarcoma form?

 Scientists are always working to understand how cancer forms, but it can be hard to prove.
-We know that in synovial sarcoma, chromosomes (the parts of your cells that contain all of your genes) break apart and get put back together in the wrong way.
+We know that in synovial sarcoma, chromosomes (the structures in your cells that contain all of your genes) break apart and get put back together in the wrong way.
 This can cause cells to not function like they should.
 In synovial sarcoma, a gene called SYT is joined to SSX genes.
 Doctors will look for this change in chromosomes to confirm that it is synovial sarcoma.

 What is the prognosis for someone with synovial sarcoma?